 Description:This genuine silver Grosso coin was minted in Venice during the 13th century.
 Jesus Christ is featured on the obverse enthroned while wearing a nimbus crown.
+The letters IC XC shown are the Greek abbreviation for Jesus Christ.
 The reverse shows Saint Mark the Evangelist, who is the Patron Saint of Venice and whose remains rest in the city.
-Saint Mark is shown holding a banner along with the Doge of Venice Reniero Zeno, who was the chief magistrate and leader.
+Saint Mark is shown holding a banner along with the Doge of Venice, Reniero Zeno, who was the chief magistrate and leader.
 The Doge was elected for life by the city-state's aristocracy and was commonly the shrewdest elder in the city.